gphat/bullfinch/docs/GUIDE.md

 after you encounter the above record.
 Since it only exists to satisfy the request you specified.

+# TRANSACTIONAL STUFF

+Bullfinch does not confirm an item in the queue (removing it) until it has processed a request and returned all of it's response, right up to the final EOF.
+This means that if you are acting in a transactional type way, you should not consider anything processed until you have sent a request and received your response plus an EOF.

+If the worker dies mid-process, then the item will remain in the queue, as it is unconfirmed.

 # PERFORMANCE

 Kestrel's docs contain benchmarks for some of it's load testing, so look there